 Mobile broadband reception problems?
 Need to improve your mobile broadband connection?
 Get better mobile broadband reception, speed and coverage with one of our external antennas.
 Telstra's Next G network operates on the 850MHz frequency, Telstra's 4G uses 1800MHz and Testra's 4GX uses 700MHz frequency.
 Our antennas and patch leads provide improved mobile coverage and reception for your BigPond wireless modem or Telstra Mobile Broadband modem.
 Whether you're out at sea in a boat and need better mobile coverage, in country areas or just in a fringe or poor mobile reception area our external antennas can help.
-We have magnetic base antennas, boat or marine anennas, building mount antenna kits and indoor antennas and desktop antennas as well as 4WD bullbar mount or broomstick antennas and aerials to improve your mobile reception.
+We have magnetic base, boat or marine antennas, building mount antenna kits, indoor and desktop antennas as well as 4WD bullbar mount or broomstick antennas and aerials to improve your mobile reception.

 We have a large range of 3G and 4G LTE external antennas and patch leads for Bigpond and Telstra WiFi modems as well as having a full range of antennas and patch leads for BigPond and Telstra USB Modems.

 Below is a list of Next G and 4G LTE Telstra modems and Bigpond USB modems that we can provide antennas and patch leads for.
 Click on your modem to view a list of antennas and patch leads we have available for your mobile broadband modem.
 You will also need a patch lead to connect your modem to the antenna.

 Mobile broadband is great for giving you data when you need it most.
 Whether that's on the road or at home, being able to pull up a webpage at leisure is now seen as absolutely crucial to living.